ShadyNikooei/Smart_gHouse_backend/README.md

 - **Reporting System**: Generate detailed statistical reports (average, minimum, maximum, count) for any sensor over custom date ranges using MongoDB's aggregation framework.

-- **GPS Location Tracking Support**: The infrastructure is designed to receive, store, and serve GPS location data (latitude, longitude, altitude) from the hardware.

 - **Modular & Scalable Architecture**: Logically separated controllers, models, and routes make the codebase easy to maintain, test, and extend.